 Can I Get a Cyber Security Job Without a Degree?

 It is absolutely possible to get a cyber security job without a degree.
+Cyber security is not hard to learn.
 Many employers prioritize skill and expertise over education level.
 This means that you can become a cyber security professional through alternative routes that are faster and cheaper than earning a degree, such as attending a coding bootcamp or community college.

 Can a Coding Bootcamp Help Me Get a Job in Cyber Security?